 While Donegal Group's payout ratio might seem fairly standard, it's worth remembering that Donegal Group may be investing much of the rest of its net profits in future growth.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Donegal Group's is -0.0184.
-This would suggest that Donegal Group's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Donegal Group has bucked the trend.
+The market (NASDAQ average) beta is 1, while Donegal Group's is 0.0651.
+This would suggest that Donegal Group's shares are less volatile than average (for this exchange).

-Donegal Group Inc., an insurance holding company, provides personal and commercial lines of property and casualty insurance to businesses and individuals in the Mid-Atlantic, Midwestern, New England, and southern states.
+Donegal Group Inc. , an insurance holding company, provides personal and commercial lines of property and casualty insurance to businesses and individuals in the Mid-Atlantic, Midwestern, New England, and southern states.
 It operates through four segments: Investment Function, Personal Lines of Insurance, and Commercial Lines of Insurance.
 The company offers private passenger automobile policies that provide protection against liability for bodily injury and property damage arising from automobile accidents, as well as protection against loss from damage to automobiles.
 It also offers homeowners policies, which provide coverage for damage to residences and their contents from a range of perils, including fire, lightning, windstorm, and theft; and liability of the insured arising from injury to other persons or their property.
 In addition, the company offers commercial automobile policies that provide protection against liability for bodily injury and property damage arising from automobile accidents and protection against loss from damage to automobiles owned by the insured; commercial multi-peril policies that provide protection to businesses against various perils, primarily combining liability and physical damage coverages; and workers' compensation policies, which provide benefits to employees for injuries sustained during employment.
 The company markets its insurance products through a network of approximately 2,400 independent insurance agencies.
-Donegal Group Inc. was founded in 1986 and is headquartered in Marietta, Pennsylvania.
-Donegal Group Inc. is a subsidiary of Donegal Mutual Insurance Company.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.